- What is the Campus Climate Response Team?

 Reports may be submitted by various individuals impacted by the incident, including but not limited to the victim(s), witness(es) or any third party who was informed of the event but was not present at the time of its occurrence.

 Once a report is filed, the CCRT Lead Team members will follow standard intake procedures to determine whether the situation, as reported, falls within the parameters of a campus climate incident or whether the incident should be referred to other response teams or offices.
-For example, the CCRT Lead Team members will assess whether the incident would be more appropriately handled by one of several other response teams on campus, such as the Critical Incident Response Team or the Behavior Assessment Team, and will also determine if there is a possible violation of the university’s Institutional Rules on Student Services and Activities or other polices outlined in the General Information Catalog.
+For example, the CCRT Lead Team members will assess whether the incident would be more appropriately handled by one of several other response teams on campus, such as the Behavior Assessment Team.

-If it is determined that the situation would best be managed by an entity other than the CCRT, CCRT Lead Team members will address, partner and/or refer the incident appropriately.
-For example, incidents involving individual students who have allegedly violated institutional rules may be referred to Student Judicial Services; incidents involving student organizations engaged in possible violation of institutional rules may be forwarded to Student Activities.
-As another example, after consultation a case may be referred to Division of Housing and Food Service staff to determine whether the incident involves university residence hall students.
-If the situation involves university faculty or staff possibly violating a university policy, the director of the Office for Inclusion and Equity will respond to the incident and refer it to appropriate university offices as applicable.
+If it is determined that the situation would best be managed by an entity other than the CCRT, CCRT Lead Team members will refer the incident appropriately.
+For example, incidents involving individual students who have possibly violated institutional rules may be referred to Student Conduct and Academic Integrity.
+If the situation involves university faculty or staff possibly violating a university policy, the report may be referred to the Office for Inclusion and Equity (OIE).

-If it is determined that the situation is best managed by convening a broader group of university representatives from several offices, a CCRT meeting will be organized.
-The Campus Climate Response Team will evaluate the incident in terms of providing:
+If it is determined that the situation is best managed by convening a broader group of university representatives from several offices, a CCRT meeting may be organized.
+The Campus Climate Response Team will evaluate the incident report in terms of providing:

 - Support and information to targeted student(s), staff and faculty